Canada’s Average Income: What You Need To Know

 Get Quote Now

-In 2025, the average salary in Canada is approximately $62,800 per year.
+In 2026, the average salary in Canada is approximately $64,000–$65,000 per year.
+However, this number changes based on age, location, and industry.
 However, this number changes based on age, location, and industry.
 Many clients we speak to earn less or more, depending on their job and where they live.

 A falling average yearly income refers to the impact of inflation and reduced job hours in some sectors.
 Even if gross salaries haven’t dropped, rising expenses make income feel smaller.
 We’ve had clients say, “It feels like my money doesn’t go as far anymore,” and we’ve seen this trend growing.